fwhdzh/FaultFuzz/README.md

 </dependencies>
 ```

-For other systems, users can reference the dependency by directly specifying the FaultFuzz-inst.jar path or through other appropriate methods.
+For other systems, users can reference the dependency by directly specifying the
+FaultFuzz-inst.jar path or by employing other suitable methods.

-If a user intends to designate a specific location in the system as an I/O point, they can use the API WaitToExec.triggerAndRecordFaultPoint(String path); for annotation.
-Here, the 'path' parameter is additional information used by FaultFuzz to identify the I/O point, and it is generally set to the file path or message content.
+If a user intends to specify a line within the system as an I/O point, they can
+utilize the API `WaitToExec.triggerAndRecordFaultPoint(String path)` for
+annotation.
+In this context, the `path` parameter serves as additional
+information employed by FaultFuzz to identify the I/O point, typically set to
+the file path or message content.

 Here's an example: